NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 Here is a made-up data set.

-Let’s imagine we’re interested in testing whether the mean body mass of farm-raised Atlantic salmon fed on a new plant-based diet has a lower body mass than the ‘typical’ farm-raised fish raised on a conventional diet after one year of growth.
+Let’s imagine we’re testing whether the mean body mass of farm-raised Atlantic salmon fed on a new plant-based diet has a lower body mass than the ‘typical’ farm-raised fish raised on a conventional diet after one year of growth.

-Secondly, we measured the body mass of 10 individuals raised on the plant-based diet after one year, and the measurements were as follows:
+Second, we measured the body mass of 10 individuals raised on the plant-based diet after one year, and the measurements were as follows:

 Ind 1 Ind 2 Ind 3 Ind 4 Ind 5 Ind 6 Ind 7 Ind 8 Ind 9 Ind 10